-If there is no personal injury then behave with modesty and humility and offer to pay regardless of who’s fault it is.
-A small scrape, perhaps offer to pay the other party for “damage” to their scooter — between 100k and 500k should fix the issue depending in the severity.
+If there is no personal injury then behave with modesty and humility and offer to pay regardless of who is actually at fault.
+For a small scrape, perhaps offer to pay the other party for “damage” to their scooter — between 100k and 500k should fix the issue depending on the severity.

 Don’t hire or accept clearly old end-of-life scooters.
 There are plenty of options to hire relatively new scooters for the same price and the chances of breaking down are lowered dramatically with the age of the bike.

 There is no excuse for renting old, end-of-life scooters in Bali as there are simply so many providers that getting a reasonably new one (less than 5 years old) with low kilometres (under 30,000) is easy and painless.

 8. How much to rent a scooter in Bali?

 The going rate for a good condition Honda Vario (the most common scooter with a 125cc engine) is between 50-70k per day.
 You’re here on a holiday so I won’t bother going through monthly rates, but hiring one for a week doesn’t warrant a discount.

 A Honda Scoopy is great for women and men who weigh less than 90kgs.
 With only a 110cc engine they are surprisingly easy to handle, robust beyond their looks and perfect for getting around Bali.
 I’ve taken scooter tours from Seminyak to Ubud and back with guests on Scoopy’s without a problem.